yoavmmn/python.mmn.co.il/README.md

 # python.mmn.co.il
-A website with useful resources for learning the basics of programming
+A website with useful books, resources and tools for learning the basics of programming.